frankstepanski/node-express-course/week5/readme.md

   - **Local** - You can install a [MongoDB server](https://www.mongodb.com/docs/manual/administration/install-community/) on your local machine.
 You can download the [community edition](https://www.mongodb.com/download-center/community) for free.

   - **Compass** - [MongoDB Compass](https://www.mongodb.com/products/compass) is a GUI for MongoDB.
 It can be used either with a local MongoDB server or with MongoDB Atlas.
-It is free to use.

   ![compass](images/compass.png)